Hikaru Ito: 2010

+2011

 With new Manager Akinobu Okada seeing his potential as the team's main catcher, Ito was assigned to the ichi-gun camp and eventually made his way to the team's starting line up.

 Despite being demoted to ni-gun twice during his occasional slumps, he rose to the occasion when he teamed up with ace Chihiro Kaneko, and his starts gradually increased.
 And ever since he helped Yuki Nishi achieve his first official win and Hayato Terahara notch his first shutout victory in 3 years, he formed batteries with them in most of their games for the rest of the season.

 He hit his first career home-run on the May 25 game versus the Swallows.
-His momentum was halted, however, when his right index finger was fractured in a collision at the home plate with Seibu's Takeya Nakamura during the September 11 match, and he was required to rest for the remainder of the season.
+His momentum was halted, however, when his right index finger was fractured in a collision at the home plate with the Saitama Seibu Lions' Takeya Nakamura during the September 11 match, and he was required to rest for the remainder of the season.

-Even though he finished with a career-high of 66 games, his batting skills remained below par (0.156 batting average, 0.36 KO rate).
-He did, however, top the team in fielding with a caught stealing percentage of 0.318.
+Even though he finished with a career-high of 66 games, his batting skills remained below par (.156 batting average, 0.36 KO rate).
+He did, however, top the team in fielding with a caught stealing percentage of .318.
 His jersey number was again changed to 22 during postseason.